Diana-is-Coding/R-P-S/README.md

 <h2 id="ux">User Experience (UX)</h2>

 Introducing to Quid Pro; the ultimate online game that blends strategy, luck, and skill!
-Built with HTML, CSS, and JavaScript, Quid Pro is designed to entertain and challenge players with its unique gameplay mechanics and increasing levels of difficulty.
+Built with HTML, CSS, and JavaScript, Quid Pro is designed to entertain and challenge players with its unique gameplay mechanics.

 Quid Pro is an innovative online game created for those who love a mix of strategy and chance.
 It provides an exciting platform where players can engage in stimulating pattern recognition and strategic decision-making, all while contending with the element of luck.
 Whether you're looking for a casual gaming experience or a more competitive challenge, Quid Pro has something to offer.